Ebazhanov/linkedin-skill-assessments-quizzes/node.js/node.js-quiz.md

 - [x] read, eval, print, loop
 - [ ] run, edit, print, loop
 - [ ] read, extend, print, loop

+### Q45.
+Which statement is true when you run this code?
+`require('child_process').fork("script.js")`
+- [ ] The forked process shares the same VM thread with the parent process.
+- [ ] The forked process will have its own VM instance.
+- [ ] The forked process shares the event loop with the parent process.
+- [ ] A new VM instance is created, and the two VM instances will be shared between the forked process and the parent process.